Hamada Shaqoura

 Hamada Shaqoura (Arabic: حمادة شقورة), also known as Hamada Sho, is a Palestinian food blogger from Gaza City.
 He is known for posting social media videos of himself cooking and distributing meals for displaced children during the Gaza war.
 In his videos, he stares intensely at the camera without speaking or smiling.
-As of mid-2025, Shaqoura is no longer able to cook for or distribute food to children due to the Israeli blockade of Gaza and ensuing famine.
 Shaqoura was recognized with the Time 100 Next list in 2024 and a James Beard Award for Emerging Voice in Broadcast Media in 2025.
 Business Insider created a short documentary about him, The Man Who Feeds Gaza's Children (2024), which won a News and Documentary Emmy.
+For several months in 2025, Shaqoura was unable to cook or distribute food due to the Israeli blockade of Gaza and ensuing famine.
+Time published his essay “I Can No Longer Feed Kids in Gaza”.
+By the end of the year, he had resumed cooking and posting to social media.

 Social media career

 For several years before the Gaza war, Shaqoura promoted restaurants in Gaza through his social media marketing business.
 Shaqoura has praised Gazan restaurants for striving to create high quality food despite the 17 year blockade of Gaza.